Fairmile D motor torpedo boat: History

-Unlike the Fairmile B designs, the Dog Boats were only produced in component form in Britain.
-Some were built for the RAF's Marine Branch for use in the long range air-sea rescue for downed airmen.
-229 boats were built between 1942 and 1945.
+Unlike the Fairmile B designs (many of which were built overseas), the "Dog Boats" were only produced in component form in Britain.
+Some were built for the RAF Marine Branch for use in the long range air-sea rescue role for downed airmen.
+Altogether, 229 boats were ordered (and 228 built) between 1942 and 1945.

 Many versions were produced or converted from existing boats; MGB, MTB, MA/SB, LRRC and post-war FPB.

-Since the Fairmile D could be fitted out with a mix of armament that gave it the capabilities of both a motor gunboat and a motor torpedo boat, the MGB designation was dropped.
+Since the Fairmile D could be fitted out with a mix of armament that gave it the capabilities of both a motor gunboat and a motor torpedo boat, later-war examples were all completed with a heavy combined armament and universally classified as MTBs.
+By 1944, the MGB designation was largely dropped by the RN and most of the mid-war (earlier model) Type Ds which had survived were reclassified as MTBs even if they lacked torpedo armament.
+Mediterranean-based MGBs, however, seem to have retained their MGB pennant numbers to the end of the war.

-Two captured boats were put in Kriegsmarine service.
+Two captured boats were put into Kriegsmarine service.

 Today the D-type is a popular choice among boat modelers.

 There are no known survivors, other than two abandoned wrecks, one in Chatham, England and the other in Ellingsøy, Norway.